panosstav/panosstav.github.io/_pages/cv.md

 Projects
 January 2021-July 2023, Preliminary design of a ∼72,000 [tn] DWT Panamax Bulk Carrier January 2022-July 2023, Diploma Thesis - "Operational Assessment of Marine Diesel Generators using Data"

-nav: true
-nav_order: 4
-cv_pdf:
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---